 Currently back home from London after his studies, Keith is a Singer/Performer & Vocal Coach.
 Having studied Popular Music Performance (Vocals) at BIMM London as well as teaching, Keith is excited to share all his knowledge & passion with the up and coming generation.

-Keith is certainly no stranger to the Cork performing scene, having performed Principal roles in numerous Pantos at ‘The Everyman Theatre’.
-Ensemble in the Summers Production of ‘Annie’ at ‘The Cork Opera House’, 'Cork Pops Orchestra' under the direction of Evelyn Grant (RTÉ Lyric FM) & 'UCC Rocks’.
+Keith is certainly no stranger to the Cork performing scene, having performed principal roles in numerous Pantos at the Everyman Palace Theatre, in Annie at Cork Opera House, and is lead vocalist for 'Cork Pops Orchestra' under the direction of Evelyn Grant (RTÉ Lyric FM) & 'UCC Rocks’.
 Having won RTÉ’s 'The Voice Of Ireland’, Keith has a wealth of TV experience & is currently recording new music to be released early next year.

-After winning the show, Keith was fortunate to work in different Primary Schools and Musical settings around the Munster Region - holding Vocal Workshops, Stage Directing & Musical Directing.
-His classes are all about enhancing each students talent and giving them techniques and tips they need to succeed in their singing.
+After winning the show, Keith was fortunate to work in different Primary Schools and musical settings around the Munster Region - holding Vocal Workshops, Stage Directing & Musical Directing.
+His classes are all about enhancing each students talent, while teaching them techniques and tips they need to succeed in their singing.
 He wants to build each students confidence and help them find their unique voice and develop on that.
 He also focuses on teaching them how to sing in a healthy, fun, open and relaxed but controlled way, giving them the tools necessary to push them beyond their boundaries.
 Nurturing your talent and growing your voice is an on going adventure.
 Keith is very excited to join the Centre Stage team and looks forward to the new year ahead.

 Originally from the Boston area in the United States, Lily has been living in Mallow for the last 10 years.
 She has been a Music, Dance, and Drama educator (both in Ireland and in America) for the last 16 years, teaching in schools, camps and with Community Outreach programs.
 With a degree in Sociology, she is especially interested in the community aspect of performing arts, and enjoys bringing people together through these art forms as well as realising the importance they have on the individual.
 She has taught music and drama, conducted school choirs in Irish National schools in the greater Mallow area, and has been the program director for a multigenerational music and dance summer camp program for the last 5 years.
 Lily has been dancing and singing with performance groups since childhood, and has performed in numerous productions.
 She is currently a member of Mallow's Community Choir as well as the founder of Various Voices, a small vocal ensemble.
 Lily has watched from the side-lines as her two daughters have enjoyed classes at Centre Stage over the last few years and is now delighted to be part of the team, bringing her love of the performing arts to Centre Stage School's youngest students in the Theatre Tots program!